 The Saturday and Sunday before Labor Day and Memorial Day from 11 a.m. to 11:45 p.m. each day (none on the day itself).

-For the Fourth of July, fireworks will be permitted from June 29-July 4 from 11 a.m. to 11:45 p.m. each day and then on July 5 if it falls on the weekend.
+For the Fourth of July, fireworks will be permitted from June 29 to July 4 from 11 a.m. to 11:45 p.m. each day and then on July 5 if it falls on the weekend (Fridays and Saturdays only).